Now accepting applications!

-The residency must occur during the 2015 calendar year.
+The residency must occur between September 1, 2015 and August 31, 2016.
 Scholars are expected to be in residence at the Smithsonian full-time during their award tenures (plans to be away should be discussed in advance, if possible), to devote full-time effort to the research proposed, and to be regular users of the Smithsonian Libraries.
 Arrangements can be made for the use of other appropriate Washington, D.C. area libraries during the term of the award.

 The Libraries will provide appropriate study space.
 The scholar will have access to the Libraries’ general and Special Collections and will have borrowing privileges for circulating materials and access to inter-library loan services.
 Scholars will be invited to address an informal colloquium of Smithsonian Institution staff and fellows on the topic of his or her research.